 Grooming is not just about making him look pretty.
 It also prevents some unpleasant health and hygiene issues.

 Nicky is a Maltese whose person wanted to keep his coat long.
-When he was brought to us, he was a mass of mats and barely recognizable.
+When he was brought to us for a grooming session, he was a mass of mats and barely recognizable.
 It was clear he had been improperly brushed and bathed.

 Using a clipper and scissors, we had to shave off all of Nicky’s hair in one mass.
 We also found some sores underneath that were quite painful.
 The entire process took about four hours, including a couple of brief breaks for the both the dog and us.
 This kind of grooming is like surgery – slow, painstaking and difficult.
 Correcting a severely matted coat is a long and sometimes uncomfortable process for the dog, as the matted hair will pull at his skin no matter how careful the groomer is.
 In extreme cases, the dog should be sedated to get through it all.

 At the end of his ordeal, Nicky was mat-free and happy.
 His “dad” has realized that the coat on this type of dog can get out of hand very quickly, so Nicky gets groomed every eight weeks now.
 This way, his coat can be kept at a manageable length, while still looking cute and fluffy.